AboutEmbedded/SendEmail_libcurl/README.md

 This application for Linux OS with Cmake building you must create some steps for start

+in current time we can send files (checked with files near 10mB) but!!! you must play with waiting time (in file email_config.h parameter unsigned int max_attempt_time_)

 ##################################
 # 1 step: install libcurl library
 ##################################